 Physical therapy, according to the American Physical Therapy Association (APTA), can improve or restore strength, range of motion, flexibility, coordination, and endurance, as well as relieve pain.
 Retraining the patient to perform everyday duties is another crucial duty.

 Guy Davidson of Tempe, Arizona, was 70 years old when he suffered a stroke after bypass surgery.
 The once-bustling preacher was unable to talk, his right leg refused to support him, and his right arm hung straight down.
 He spent three months in rehab.
 He could only sing at first, which involves a different part of the brain than speaking, but he eventually learned to speak.
 He regained substantial use of both his arm and leg after many strenuous sessions (“I would be sweating,” he admits) and can now dress, drive (he took lessons), and work full-time.
 Now he spends every day at the hospital, visiting sick parishioners.

-Physical Therapy Can Help with a Variety of Ailments
+Physical Therapy for Seniors Can Help with a Variety of Ailments

 Physical therapy referrals are suitable and beneficial for a variety of issues that are commonly associated with the elderly.

 Take, for example, arthritis.
 According to Kauffman, practically everyone has it in their spine by the age of 65; however, not everyone experiences symptoms.
 Aside from taking a medication, patients can benefit from a variety of physical therapies, including swimming, hot packs, electrical stimulation, and cold to reduce swelling, to name a few.
 “Strength, range of motion, balance, and coordination are all important,” explains Kauffman.